-- (1) As applicable. - (2) Assumes payout at target. - (3) Assumes that CT Profit Sharing awards are 10% of salary during the applicable Notice Periods. - (4) Assumes that CT Savings Plan awards are 5% of salary during the applicable Notice Periods. - (5) Ms. Turner is entitled to the continuation of perquisites and other benefits during her Notice Period.
-However, as the value of such perquisites and other benefits would not exceed \$50,000 in aggregate during her Notice Period, they are not included in this table.
+- (1) Applicable in the case of Mr. Medline. - (2) Assumes payout at target. - (3) Assumes that CT Profit Sharing awards are 10% of salary during the applicable Notice Periods. - (4) Assumes that CT Savings Plan awards are 5% of salary during the applicable Notice Periods. - (5) Assumes notice period of 12 months. - (6) Mr. Roman is entitled to the continuation of perquisites and other benefits during his Notice Period.
+However, as the value of such perquisites and other benefits would not exceed \$50,000 in aggregate during his Notice Period, they are not included in this